 Tax Audit Lawyers in Birmingham

-Reasons For a Tax Audit in Birmingham, Alabama
+Reasons For a Tax Audit in Birmingham, Michigan

-But, some Birmingham, Alabama tax audits happen for a particular reason.
-This is typically because the IRS or your local tax authority suspects that you have not reported all of your income on your tax return.
-For instance, suppose that, last year, you bought an expensive new luxury car.
+But, some Birmingham, Michigan tax audits occur for a certain reason.
+This is normally because the IRS or your local tax authority suspects that you have not reported all of your income on your tax return.
+For example, suppose that, last year, you bought an expensive new luxury car.
 But say you only claimed ,000 in total income that year.
-As you might imagine, the IRS is going to be quite interested in finding out where the money for that car came from, and, if you have enough money to buy it, why you aren't paying taxes on that money.
+As you might imagine, the IRS is going to be extremely interested in finding out where the money for that car came from, and, if you have enough money to buy it, why you aren't paying taxes on that money.

-How Can A Birmingham, Alabama Tax Lawyer Help?
+How Can A Birmingham, Michigan Tax Lawyer Help?